itspriddle/dotfiles/vim/plugged/vim-laravel-projections/README.md

 - `:Escope <arg>` - Open the given scope.
 - `:Escript <arg>` - Open the given script.
 - `:Eseeder [arg]` - Open the given seeder.
 With no argument provided, opens `DatabaseSeeder`.
+    - Call `:Make` while editing a seeder file to run `php artisan db:seed` via Dispatch for that specific seeder.
+    - Call `:Dispatch` while editing a seeder file to run `php artisan seed` via Dispatch for the default `DatabaseSeeder`.
 - `:Eservice <arg>` - Open the given service.
 - `:Etailwind` - Open the Tailwind CSS configuration file.
 - `:Etest <arg>` - Open the given test.
-    - Call `:Dispatch` while editing a test file to run the test with `php artisan test {file}` via Dispatch.
+    - Call `:Dispatch` or `:Make` while editing a test file to run the test with `php artisan test {file}` via Dispatch.
 - `:Etrait <arg>` - Open the given trait.
 - `:Eview <arg>` - Open the given view.
 - `:Evite` - Open the Vite configuration file.